charlesneimog/py4pd/docs/index.md

 === "Moteto (2023)"

-    The piece Moteto aims to be a rereading of medieval motet.
+    The piece Moteto aims to be a rereading of a medieval motet.
 In addition, to overlapping independent voices, we use Just Intonation structures.
-With the help of technology, I aim to make the piece playable, also by amateur choirs, it is available in this website: www.charlesneimog.com/moteto/.
+With the help of technology, I aim to make the piece playable, also by amateur choirs, it is available on this website: www.charlesneimog.com/moteto/.
     <p align="center">
         <iframe style="border-radius: 5px" width="560" height="315" src="https://www.youtube.com/embed/TVcHzLCmpDM?si=GIkYPPifzjhfFZvM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
     </p>